About Billingsgate Market

 The Market complex covers an area of 13 acres and is entirely self-contained.
 The ground floor of the building comprises a large trading hall with 98 stands and 30 shops, including two cafes; a number of individual cold rooms; an 800 tonne freezer store (maintained at a temperature of -26°C); an ice making plant and 14 lock-up shops used by processors, catering suppliers and merchants dealing primarily in trade sundries, non-perishables and potatoes.

-The first floor of the building consists of offices for use by the Superintendent and his staff; the London Fish Merchants' Association, the Trade Union, the Fishmongers' Company's Inspectorate, the Sea Food School Training Association and for individual traders.
+The first floor of the building consists of offices for use by the General Manager and his staff; the London Fish Merchants' Association, the Trade Union, the Fishmongers' Company's Inspectorate, the Sea Food School Training Association and for individual traders.

 The Market is policed by Market Constables, appointed by the Superintendent and Head of Security, who are supervised by a Market Sergeant.